robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 In part 3 we finished building a basic TCP proxy that can handle unencrypted protocols.
 We used this proxy to intercept and inspect plaintext HTTP requests sent by your phone, and it worked beautifully.

-However, our proxy is still unable to handle data (like HTTPS) that your phone tries to send over a secure, TLS-encrypted connection.
+However, our proxy is still unable to handle *TLS*, the most common form of network encryption on the internet.
 Any app on your phone that demands an encrypted connection, like a mobile browser connecting to an HTTPS-only website, will refuse to do business with our proxy.
-This is because we have not yet shown our proxy how to negotiate a TLS connection with your phone.
+We need to show our proxy how to negotiate a TLS connection.

 In this final part of the project, we're going to build a fake *Certificate Authority*.
-We will use it to show our proxy how to establish a TLS connection with your smartphone.
-We will also use it to convince your phone that it should trust our proxy, and that it should not be concerned that we don't have any *TLS certificates* that have been endorsed by a real Certificate Authority.
+We will use it to help your proxy establish TLS connections with your smartphone.
+We will also use it to convince your phone that it should trust our proxy.

 Let's start by seeing for ourselves what goes wrong when our basic proxy tries to handle encrypted data.

 ## 0. What goes wrong

-Let's send an HTTPS request to our non-TLS-enabled proxy, and see what breaks.
+Let's send an HTTPS request to our non-TLS-enabled proxy and see how it breaks.
 Change the target hostname in our DNS server from part 2 to `google.com`.
 Change the hostname in our proxy from part 3 to `google.com` as well, and set the port that it listens and sends on to `443` (by convention, the HTTPS port).
 Set your phone's DNS server to be your laptop's local IP address (as in parts 2 and 3), then start up both our DNS server and TCP proxy.

 Visit `google.com` on your phone.
 When we performed this trick in part 3 with `nonhttps.com`, the heist went off without a hitch.
 Your phone's browser sent its unencrypted request for `nonhttps.com` to our proxy, and our proxy forwarded this request to `nonhttps.com` itself.